aferrandi/dbtarzan/sourceforge/README.md

 When no table is found in the database, assuming the wrong schema was chosen, the error message shows a list of the available schemas.

 Pressing the "help" menu shows the now the correct documentation page https://aferrandi.github.io/dbtarzan/ .

-- Release 1.15

-show if the columns are part of primary or foreign keys with icons of keys.

-centralized the handling of combination keys (e.g. Ctrl+Shift+...) because the accelerators did not work for menus under tabs

-when the table names are loaded after the connection to a database, show it so that if none was found the user knows it and can decide what to do about it

-sort of the table names list so that it is easier to find them when there are many